-Public Data Cultures will be out on Polity in autumn 2025.
+Public Data Cultures will be out on Polity in autumn 2025. đ

-You can pre-order the book here.
+You can pre-order the book or get an email when it is out.

 blurb